 - To Create Prosthetics: The uses of 3D designs in the healthcare industry are vast, but did you know they can be used to design prosthetics?
 Biomedical engineers can create models for hands, arms, feet, and ankle prosthetics using 3D designs, which can then be 3D printed.
 They can also be used to create medical devices.

 Are you interested in drafting 3D designs?
-At Porter and Chester Institute in Connecticut and Massachusetts, we offer a CADD Technology (Computer-Aided Drafting and Design) program that will teach you to generate 3D models in software such as AutoCAD, Revit, and SolidWorks.
+At Porter and Chester Institute in Connecticut and Massachusetts, we offer a Computer Aided Drafting and Design program that will teach you to generate 3D models in software such as AutoCAD, Revit, and SolidWorks.
 Get started today—fill out the form to learn more.